How to choose a wedding venue

 Venues have fire codes, restrictions and by-laws like every other organization.

-If they don’t, this may be an easy way to take the venue (or some guests) off the list.
+This may be an easy way to take the venue (or some guests) off the list if they don’t.

-Part of our venue tours, calls and emails included confirming they were willing to waive the guest minimum.
+As part of our venue tours, calls and emails confirmed they were willing to waive the guest minimum.